opentracing-contrib/java-specialagent/README.md

 ## Operation

-When <ins>SpecialAgent</ins> attaches to an application, either statically or dynamically, it will automatically load the <ins>Instrumentation Modules</ins> explicitly specified as dependencies in its POM.
+When <ins>SpecialAgent</ins> attaches to an application, either statically or dynamically, it will automatically load the <ins>Instrumentation Plugins</ins> explicitly specified as dependencies in its POM.

 Any exception that occurs during the execution of the bootstrap process will not adversely affect the stability of the target application.
 It is, however, possible that the <ins>Instrumentation Plugin</ins> code may result in exceptions that are not properly handled, and could destabilize the target application.

 ## Installation

 The <ins>SpecialAgent</ins> has 2 artifacts: main and test.
-These artifacts are built by Maven, and can be created by cloning this repository and following the [Building](#building) instructions.
-These artifacts can also be downloaded directly from Maven's Central Repository.
+These artifacts are built by Maven, and can be obtained by cloning this repository and following the [Building](#building) instructions, or downloading directly from Maven's Central Repository.

 1. &nbsp;&nbsp;&nbsp;&nbsp;RELEASE: [`opentracing-specialagent-0.9.0.jar`][main-release]<br>
    SNAPSHOT: [`opentracing-specialagent-0.9.1-SNAPSHOT.jar`][main-snapshot]

-    This is the main artifact that contains within it all applicable <ins>Instrumentation Plugins</ins> from the [opentracing-contrib][opentracing-contrib] organization.
+    This is the main artifact that contains within it the <ins>Instrumentation Plugins</ins> from the [opentracing-contrib][opentracing-contrib] organization for which <ins>Instrumentation Rules</ins> have been implemented.
 This JAR can be specified as the `-javaagent` target for static attach to an application.
 This JAR can also be executed, standalone, with an argument representing the PID of a target process to which it should dynamically attach.
 Please refer to [Usage](#usage) section for usage instructions.

 1. &nbsp;&nbsp;&nbsp;&nbsp;RELEASE: [`opentracing-specialagent-0.9.0-tests.jar`][test-release]<br>
    SNAPSHOT: [`opentracing-specialagent-0.9.1-SNAPSHOT-tests.jar`][test-snapshot]